chrysaliswoon/sctp-capstone-aws-insfrastructure/README.md

    Glue Crawler will automate the extraction of structured and unstructured data from S3.
 It will catalog the data, enabling easy querying and analysis without manual intervention, making the data extraction process seamless and efficient.

 3. **Amazon ECS for Apache Superset**:
-   The containerized Apache Superset application will run on Amazon ECS, automating the generation of charts, tables, and computed indicators from the processed data.
+   The containerized Apache Superset application will run on Amazon ECS.
 This will enable users to visualize data and analyze key metrics in a scalable and efficient environment, reducing the need for manual chart creation.

 This solution will streamline the entire workflow, from data ingestion to visualization, enhancing efficiency, accuracy, and scalability.